-The story goes back further than that though: the United Tasmania Group was the first “green” party anywhere in the world and first ran candidates in the 1972 election.
+The United Tasmania Group was the first ‘green’ party anywhere in the world and ran candidates in the 1972 election (see Tasmanian Greens history).

-Today, the Greens recognise that speaking for the environment is not enough — we also need to speak on behalf of others who are disadvantaged in our society: children, refugees, students, individuals and families living in poverty.
+Today, the Greens not only speak for the environment but also on behalf of people who are disadvantaged in our society: children, refugees, students, people with disabilities, Aboriginal and Torres Strait Islander people, and individuals and families living in poverty.